All About Wasps: Pest Library

 and potentially life-threatening reactions if stung.

-sealed.
-Regularly inspect the home and yard to detect newly created nests early.
-Seal
+• Regularly inspect the home and yard to detect newly created nests early.

-potential food sources.
+• Limit potential food sources.
 Inspect exterior trim and lighting fixtures.
-Keep window screens

-in good repair.
-An opening of more than 6 mm may be used by wasps to gain entry into
+• Keep window screens in good repair.
+Wasps may use an opening of more than 6 mm to gain entry into a structure.

 Different wasp species construct nests that range in shape, size, and location.
 In the